Coding-With-The-Force/Salesforce-Ultra-Enhanced-Related-List/README.md

 7) View only modal
 8) New record creation (single record at a time)
 9) Changing the amount of records show in the table at once (current limit 1k records).
-10) Communication with Aura Components using the included application aura event
+10) Communication with Aura Components using the included application aura event.
+11) Dynamic column styles based on matching criteria.
+Basically you can change the css for individual values in a table column.

 # Features to be added in future releases:
 1) Adding picklists and lookups to the table for editing.